APRIL 19, 2023

 Eyal Karzbrun, Ph.D., Assistant Professor, Weizmann Institute of Science, Rehovot, Center District, Israel

-Clemens Scherzer, M.D., Professor of Neurology, Harvard Medical School; Founder and Director of the Center for Advanced Parkinson Research and the Precision Neurology Program, Brigham & Women’s Hospital, Boston MA
+Clemens Scherzer, M.D., Professor of Neurology, Harvard Medical School; Director, Precision Neurology Program and Director, Center for Advanced Parkinson Disease Research, Brigham and Women’s Hospital, Boston MA

 Andre M.M.
 Sousa, Ph.D., Assistant Professor, Department of Neuroscience, Department of Neuroscience, School of Medicine and Public Health, University of Wisconsin – Madison, Madison, WI